novius/laravel-media-toolbox/README.md

 **SEO Friendly**

-You can specify a name for your filename (value will be convert to slug) :
+You can specify a name for your filename (value will be converted to slug) :

 Usage in a view: